BigWigsMods/BigWigs/.github/ISSUE_TEMPLATE/bug_report_testing.md

 ---
-name: Issue for PTR/testing
+name: Issue for PTR or Beta testing content
 about: Create a report to help us improve upcoming content
 title: ''
-labels: PTR
+labels: ptr/beta
 assignees: ''
 ---